jstarllc/JoshCodingChallenge/README.md

 ```
 Blue Lamp (3) has been removed
 ```

+**Your program should continue to monitor changes in the lights' states and should not end until stopped by the user.**

 ## Using the Simulator
 Download the [latest release](https://github.com/jstarllc/JoshCodingChallenge/releases/latest) of the Lights Simulator.
 This is a server that maintains state for a collection of lights.